 On 1 January 2023, the Group adopted IFRS 17 'Insurance contracts which replaced IFRS 4 'Insurance contracts'.
 2022 comparative information presented throughout is on a restated basis unless otherwise stated.
-Further information on IFRS 17 is provided under the section 'Commentary on Underlying Basis'.
+Further information on IFRS 17 is provided in Note 2.2.1 of the Consolidated Financial Statements for the year ended 31 December 2023.